First Vatican Council

-The First Ecumenical Council of the Vatican, commonly known as the First Vatican Council or Vatican I, was convoked by Pope Pius IX on 29 June 1868, after four years of planning and preparation.
-It opened on 8 December 1869 and was adjourned on 20 October 1870 after the Capture of Rome.
-This was the 20th ecumenical council of the Catholic Church, held three centuries after the Council of Trent, Unlike the five earlier general councils held in Rome, which met in the Lateran Basilica and are known as Lateran councils, it met in Saint Peter's Basilica in the Vatican, hence its name.
+The First Ecumenical Council of the Vatican, commonly known as the First Vatican Council or Vatican I, was the 20th ecumenical council of the Catholic Church, held three centuries after the preceding Council of Trent which was adjourned in 1563.
+The council was convoked by Pope Pius IX on 29 June 1868, under the rising threat of the Kingdom of Italy encroaching on the Papal States.
+It opened on 8 December 1869 and was adjourned on 20 September 1870 after the Italian Capture of Rome.
 Its best-known decision is its definition of papal infallibility.